wliverno/pymsmt/README.md

 	./patch.sh

-which creates back-ups of all replaced files
+which creates back-ups of all replaced files.
+To restore these files simply run

+	./patch.sh --restore

 If you have installed AmberTools without a conda environment, make sure the following requirements are met before installing the patch:
 - `$AMBERTOOLS` environmental variable set